microsoft/grover-blocks/README.md

 # Grover-pqc v1.0

 The grover-pqc project contains implementations of Grover oracles for exhaustive key search on block ciphers via Grover's search algorithm.
-Version 1.0 provides oracles for AES and LowMC.
+Version 1.0 provides oracles for AES and LowMC in the quantum-focused programming language Q# and depends on the Microsoft [Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit).

 The code was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.